schmittjoh/JMSJobQueueBundle/Resources/doc/installation.rst

         // ...
     );

+If you also want to use the webinterface where you can view the outputs, and exception stack traces for your jobs, you need to add the following to your ``routing.yml``:

+.. code-block :: yaml

+    JMSJobQueueBundle:
+        resource: "@JMSJobQueueBundle/Controller/"
+        type: annotation
+        prefix: /jobs

+Typically, you would also want to add some access control restrictions for these actions.
+If you are using ``JMSSecurityExtraBundle`` this could look like this:

+.. code-block :: yaml

+    jms_security_extra:
+        method_access_control:
+            "JMS\JobQueueBundle\Controller\.*::.*Action": "hasRole('ROLE_ADMIN')"

 Setting Up supervisord
 ======================
 For this bundle to work, you have to make sure that one (and only one) instance of the console command ``jms-job-queue:run`` is running at all times.
 You can easily achieve this by using supervisord_.